Brooke0223/CS_Dashboard/README.md

 Data Cleaning
 - Consistency was ensured for categorical data across reporting years (e.g. `3` vs. `Schedule 3`).
-- Special values were managed to ensure integrity of SQL commands (eg conversion of “N/A” to “NULL” for SQL insertion).
+- Special values were managed to ensure integrity of SQL commands (eg conversion of `N/A` to `NULL` for SQL insertion).
 - Relevant data (`Total_Prescriptions`, `Total_Units`, `Total_Patients`, `Total_Days_Supply`) was converted to integer datatype to alight with schema constraints.
 - String data was trimmed and formatted to ensure uniformity and prevent whitespace mismatches.